khairshkokany/quotes/README.md

 # quotes
-** Use Gson To Read a JSON file locally and do a random output every run for the author and text from json file  **
+### Use Gson To Read a JSON file locally and do a random output every run for the author and text from json file.
 ## Feature Tasks

 * Use the file recentquotes.json to show random popular book quotes.